Our choir is led and supported by

 Minutes Secretary Charles Bazlington

-Highlights in Keith’s career include appearances on BBC and Canadian TV, singing as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting Emma Kirkby in a joint concert with the Hampshire Youth Choir, accompanied by an orchestra of Hampshire Music Service staff.
-His greatest joy, however, has always been in having the opportunity to help people blossom in their singing, week-by-week.
+Highlights in Keith’s career include seeing some members of his choirs go on to become stars, his own appearances as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting the brilliant Emma Kirkby in two local concerts.
+His greatest joy, however, has always been in having the opportunity to help local people blossom in their singing, week-by-week and year-by-year.

-Since ending his day-to-day responsibility for running a school, Keith has delighted in having more time to enjoy researching contemporary and ancient music for his choir work, and in developing his woodworking and gardening skills.
+Since ending his day-to-day responsibility for running a school, Keith has delighted in having more time to enjoy being a granddad, researching contemporary and ancient music for his choir work, and in developing his woodworking and gardening skills.

 Kate Jones studied music at King’s College, London and the Guildhall School of Music & Drama, majoring in accompaniment and composition (with David Lumsdaine and Nicola LeFanu) and was awarded the Music Faculty Jelf Medal.
 During her time in London, Kate was repetiteur to Kings College gilbert & Sullivan Society and Music Department Opera productions, and accompanied the Kings College Chorus.
 Solo performances have included Mozart's Piano Concerto No 19 K 458; Kabalevsky's No 3 Op.
 50; and J S Bach's D minor Keyboard Concerto and Brandenburg No 5 in D major.